-If you are thinking of buying a house or you are already in the process, then pay close attention because you might save a good deal of money and nerves with this information.
-You probably already read 100 times that you shouldn’t make the purchase without a house inspection.
-That is 100% true and you should follow that recommendation.
-But what you also need to know is that most of the house inspection services don’t include the roof and we all know that roofing can be expensive and time consuming.
+If you are thinking of buying a house or you are already in the process, then keep reading because you might save a good deal of money and nerves with this information.
+You’ve probably already read a hundred times that you shouldn’t make a large real estate purchase without a house inspection.
+That is 100% true, but what you also need to know is that most home inspection services don’t include the roof, and we all know that roofing can be expensive and time consuming.

 You can, of course, trust the homeowner and believe that the roof is in good condition.
 However, you are putting yourself at risk of a saggy roof that will fall on you and damage the whole house, resulting in huge expenses.
 Yes, this is the worst-case scenario, but it can indeed happen and you can spare yourself that trouble with a roof certification.

-Roof certification is an inspection separate from the house inspection.
+A roof inspection is an inspection separate from the house inspection.
 It’s a thorough and detailed examination of the roof aiming to find any issues that the roof currently has and can potentially have.
 Upon completion of the roof inspection, and any necessary repairs to your roof, your Los Angeles roofing contractor will provide you with a roof certification.

-What can you expect from a roof certification?
+What can you expect from a roof inspection?

 After a careful examination, the roof inspector will give you information about the following: